geofis/BashRTKStation/README.md

 ## Installation

-1. Turn on your Raspberry Pi and connect it to the Internet.
-Update to the latest version of Raspberry OS.
+1. Turn your Raspberry Pi on and connect it to the Internet.
+Update to the latest version of Raspberry Pi OS.
 If you are using the old Raspbian Stretch, the compilation of RTKLIB will likely fail because of a `gfortran` issue.

 2. In the Raspberry Pi configuration app (`sudo raspi-config`), be sure to: